Why Your Brain Decides Something Is Beautiful Before You Do

 The mere exposure curve works even for ugliness

 This is exactly what Zajonc's research predicts.
 And it connects to fluency theory — the more easily you can process a stimulus, the more pleasant it feels.
-Repeated exposure makes anything easier to process.
+Repeated exposure makes anything easier to process, including ugliness.

 What all four cases have in common